Barber v. Thomas

 Barber v.
-Thomas, 560 U.S. 474 (2010), is a United States Supreme Court case in which the Court held, 6–3, that prisoners incarcerated in federal prisons are entitled to up to 54 days of "good time credits" for every year they are incarcerated, allowing federal inmates to reduce their sentence by up to 54 days per year of imprisonment for exhibiting good behavior.
+Thomas, 560 U.S. 474 (2010), is a United States Supreme Court case in which the Court held that incarcerated people in federal prison accrue good time credits at the end of each year of actual incarceration, not an amount allocated based on the total number of years of incarceration prescribed at their sentencing.
+This meant that they could reduce their sentences by up to 54 days per year of actual imprisonment for exhibiting good behavior.
 The case concerned how the United States Federal Bureau of Prisons should calculate "good time credits": whether they should be calculated based on the length of the sentence levied by the judge, or by the time actually served by the inmate.

 Background

 The petitioner, Michael Barber, sought habeas corpus in a federal district court.
 He argued that the Bureau of Prisons "inaccurately calculated his good time credit toward the service of his federal sentence."
 Barber argued that the BOP should have calculated good time credit based on the sentence imposed rather than the time actually served in prison.
 Barber's petition was denied by the district court, on appeal the Ninth Circuit affirmed the ruling of the lower courts citing Tablada v.
 Daniels noting that the good time credit statute was ambiguous and the BOP's interpretation was reasonable.